plone/training/javascript/requirejs-modules.rst

 More information
 ================

-More on RequireJS API and how to include legacy code, which does not use the ``define`` module definition pattern, see the `RequireJS API documentation <https://requirejs.org/docs/api.html#define>`_.
+More on the RequireJS API and how to include legacy code, which does not use the ``define`` module definition pattern, see the `RequireJS API documentation <https://requirejs.org/docs/api.html#define>`_.